9600dev/mmr/README.md

 * Runs periodic health checks
 * Has a small tornado based webservice that allows for remote control of processes

+[todo explain the other services]

 # Backlog

-* right now, we use EOD data to gather instrument names, we should instead scrape: https://www.interactivebrokers.com/en/index.php?f=products
 * timezonify should move everything that's deailing with internal timezones to timezone.utc
 * there's a timezoneTWS property on IB that gives you the TWS instance timeframe, use that.
 * Move timezoneify logic to the SecurityDefinition class, so that timezone updates to dt.datetime's are local to the security/market
 * ```listener_helpers.py``` and ```helpers.py``` need to be consolidated.
 * The batch queuing stuff is a bit wonky (there's a subclass there ```queuer.py``` but it's doesn't have the right abstraction).
 Given batch data downloads is going to be important, should probably clean all this up.
-* ```ib_listener.py``` is incomplete, and definitely lacks testing.
-Should be super rigorous on this, as it's the foundation for all trade and price routing.
 * There's no testing framework setup, and no test coverage.
 Setup test framework.
 Add tests.
 * For all the command line tools, we have switches that are 'defaulted' to 127.0.0.1 etc, but we also have ```configs/trader.yaml``` configuration file.
 Reconcile these two.
-We probably need some sort of dependency injection/configuration injection style thing, I dunno.
+We probably need some sort of dependency injection/configuration injection style thing.

 # License